Helen Gibson: Cowboy extra

 When the Miller-Arlington Show suddenly closed in 1911, it left many performers stranded in Venice, California.
 Thomas H. Ince, who was producing for the New York Motion Picture Company, hired the entire cast for the winter at $2,500 a week.
 The performers were paid $8 a week and boarded in Venice, where the horses were stabled.
 They rode five miles each day to work in Topanga Canyon, where the films were being shot.
 In 1912, she made $15 a week for her first billed role as Ruth Roland's sister in Ranch Girls on a Rampage.

 Like many of the cowboy extras, Helen continued to perform in rodeos between pictures.
 At the Second Los Angeles Rodeo in 1913, she was featured in the Standing Woman Race, and so impressed one of the investors that he offered to finance a tour of rodeos for her, paying all expenses and splitting the winnings.
 At the investor's ranch outside of Pendleton, Oregon, Helen worked his horses every day, and learned new forms of trick riding.
 In Pendleton in June 1913, she met Edmund Richard "Hoot" Gibson (1892-1962).
-They began working together, and at a rodeo in Salt Lake City, they won everything – the relay race, the standing woman race, trick riding, and Hoot won the pony express race, but the promoter of the rodeo skipped town and they did not get a cent of the prize money.
+They began working together, and at a rodeo in Salt Lake City, they won everything – the relay race, the standing woman race, and trick riding, in addition to Hoot winning the pony express race, but the promoter of the rodeo skipped town and they did not get a cent of the prize money.